SEARCH

 You may also notice some crazy contradictions going on at City Hall that could ultimately support your mission.

 Look for any pollinator-friendly or food growing initiatives supported by local government.
-This could be grants for projects that reclaim green spaces with native and non-invasive plant species to support local pollinators, special events dedicated to endangered species awareness, or other projects supporting good deeds for the environment.
+This could be grants for projects that reclaim green spaces with native plants or food gardens, special events dedicated to endangered species awareness, or other projects supporting good deeds for the environment.

 Front gardens are not the same as wild spaces but just as important if we are going to create ecologically-beneficial networks.